Biosecurity: everyone has a role to play

-Developing a farm biosecurity plan can help growers assess the biosecurity risks associated with their farms and businesses and decide on appropriate actions and practices to mitigate and minimise these biosecurity risks.
-In its essence, a farm biosecurity plan is a risk assessment.
+Developing a farm biosecurity management plan can help growers assess the biosecurity risks associated with their farms and businesses and decide on appropriate actions and practices to mitigate and minimise these biosecurity risks.
+In its essence, a farm biosecurity management plan is a risk assessment.
 Completing a risk assessment is not about completely removing every risk, it is about trying to minimise the risk by taking reasonable steps and actions.

 In an ideal world, farms would be able to complete every action in a farm biosecurity checklist.
 But in reality some actions are not always applicable to a farm while others are not always practical.
-While the actions in a checklist are great recommendations, no single action contributes to a 'right' farm biosecurity plan.
-Growers need to make their farm biosecurity plan work for them, taking into consideration their farm and biosecurity risks and the best actions to mitigate these risks.
+While the actions in a checklist are great recommendations, no single action contributes to a 'right' farm biosecurity management plan.
+Growers need to make their farm biosecurity management plan work for them, taking into consideration their farm and biosecurity risks and the best actions to mitigate these risks.

 Key biosecurity targets

 If it can move, it can carry pests, weeds, and diseases.
 For this reason it is important to never assume that people know the biosecurity measures and practices you have in place on farm.
 There are a number of ways of communicating your biosecurity requirements, both before and during a person’s visit to your farm.

 Regularly monitoring crops for the presence of pests, weeds or diseases i (eg. insects, mites, nematodes, pathogens (diseases) and weeds) or associated symptoms increases the likelihood of early detection of unwelcome intruders.
 Promptly reporting any sightings greatly increases the chances that new pests and diseases can be eradicated before they establish.